 A certain foolish boy, who had never seen how wood was made from trees, went to buy some wood for his father.
 On the way, he spent the money on sweets.
 When he got to the shop he asked the shopkeeper to give him some wood.
 When he said he had no money, the shopkeeper told him to go and get some wood from the forest.
 He went there, and searched all day for some wood, but couldn’t find any.
 When he went home, he told his father that the shopkeeper had lied.
 There wasn’t any wood anywhere in the forest, and he had wasted his whole day for nothing.
 People who fight about religion are like that foolish boy.
 They just don’t know how to get what they need.

+Is the world in balance at the moment?
 It is round, so I suppose it must be.
 The Chinese have a theory about keeping Yin and Yang in balance to maintain harmony and good health.
 The world is only a reflection of your own mind.
 Sort of like WYSIWYG.
 If your mind is in balance then the world is as it is.
 If your mind is in conflict then the world is out of balance.
 Therefore, try to meditate seriously and get your mind in balance.
 Then there won’t be any suffering at all.

+Do you believe humans can and will cause life on the planet to end?
 According to Buddhism, all things come to an end when the causes that sustain them come to an end.
 The world is no exception.
 Modern astronomy can detect stars — just like our sun — being born or created, and others that are reaching the end of their life.
 It is a natural process.
 What human beings should think about is just how to put an end to the causes of suffering within them: which means craving and ignorance.
 The world, the universe, and everything will take care of itself.

+Are men and women seen as equals within Buddhism?
 If you can tell me how to measure someone, I will tell you whether they are equal to someone else or not.
 What kind of tape measure would you use?
 Physical strength?
 Patience?
 Intelligence?
 Beauty?
 Kindness?
 Every human being has a certain potential.
 Most people never fulfil their full potential.
 The Buddha had great potential, and also fulfilled it to the utmost.
 Whether we are a man or a woman, we should try to fulfil our potential.

+Can you be a Muslim/Jew/Christian etc and live life in a Buddhist way?
 Whatever your religion, you can try to gain wisdom.
 If you can gain wisdom then you will be able to “Separate the wood from the trees.”
 The family, culture, and religion that you are born into is not a completely random accident.
 There are reasons for that too.
 Nobody is born wise, though some might be born into a Buddhist family.
 Even the Buddha wasn’t born a Buddhist.
 His parents were not Buddhists and didn’t know how to meditate or realise nirvana until the Buddha taught them about forty years later.
 When he was born, the future Buddha already had great intelligence, courage, compassion, patience, honesty, and wisdom.
 He used these virtues, and meditated hard for six years to become Buddha.
 If we don’t have these virtues then we cannot live life in a Buddhist way, even if our parents, grandparents, and everyone else in our family is a “Buddhist.”

 Being a true Buddhist means to be intelligent, honest, patient, courageous, kind, and wise.
 Then labels will no longer have the same importance.